[INSERT YOUR IDEA HERE]

 francys_johnson

 Reverend Dr. Francys Johnson is the youngest President of the Georgia NAACP.
-A graduate of the School of Law, Johnson is fulfilling his call to serve by combining a passion for helping people through education, religious affairs, and the law.
-Johnson is recognized as a seasoned religious community leader.
-He has served in ordained ministry for over 16 years and is the Senior Minister of the Mount Moriah Baptist Church of Pembroke, Georgia and the Magnolia Baptist Church of Statesboro, Georgia.
-In addition to the practice of law, Johnson frequently lectures and writes on the concept of race, measuring equity, and understandings of power in public policy.
-Johnson fights to eliminate the burden of inadequate education, poverty, racism, and homophobia through national leadership positions with the NAACP and the American Heart | Stroke Association.
+A graduate of the School of Law, Reverend Dr. Johnson is fulfilling his call to serve by combining a passion for helping people through education, religious affairs, and the law.
+He is recognized as a seasoned religious community leader.
+He has served in ordained ministry for over 16 years and is the Senior Minister of the Mount Moriah Baptist Church of Pembroke, Georgia, and the Magnolia Baptist Church of Statesboro, Georgia.
+In addition to the practice of law, he frequently lectures and writes on the concept of race, measuring equity, and understanding power in public policy. he fights to eliminate the burden of inadequate education, poverty, racism, and homophobia through national leadership positions with the NAACP and the American Heart | Stroke Association.
+In his talk, Reverend Dr. Johnson explores the evolution of race relations in America, particularly the South, and challenges us to debunk the fiction that is race and to understand that people matter more.

 Lora Smothers